TomBasha/Connect-Four/README.md

 # Connect-Four

-A retro, grid-based game in Vanilla JavaScript, HTML and CSS.
+A retro grid-based game written in HTML, CSS and vanilla JavaScript.

 # Rules of Game